michelfernandez/cove/site/content/english/privacy.md

 For more information on the privacy practices of Google, please visit the Google Privacy Terms web page: <a href="https://policies.google.com/privacy?hl=en" target="_blank">policies.google.com/privacy?hl=en</a>

 ## Behavioral Remarketing
-BlockSigner AG uses remarketing services to advertise on third party websites to you after you visited our Service.
+Skribble AG uses remarketing services to advertise on third party websites to you after you visited our Service.
 We and our third-party vendors use cookies to inform, optimise and serve ads based on your past visits to our Service.

 ### Google Ads (AdWords)
 Google Ads (AdWords) remarketing service is provided by Google Inc.